ashtonmwilson/web-dev-hw/assignment_02/README.md

 1. How to make a beautifully initeractive website.
 2. To take a photoshop mockup, and write code to bring it to life.
 3. Fluency in these coding languages, that enables me to learn python, and other widely used languages.
+4. I also hope to learn how to transfer files more seamlessly between github and my computer.

 - [Frequented Site](https://hb.511.idaho.gov/#roadReports?timeFrame=TODAY&layers=roadReports%2CwinterDriving%2CweatherWarnings%2CotherStates/)
 - [My Screen Shot](images/AtomScreenShot.png)